choccccy/exegesis-site/src/content/reference/Antikythera.md

 # Antikythera
-Named for the location of the oldest known (mechanical) computer it/its
+Named for the location the oldest known (mechanical) computer was found, a Greek island lying on the edge of the Aegean Sea *it/its*

 ## Body
-Nysa's Wake; inhabits onboard navigation, sensors, environmental controls, simple frames, infrastructure, everything.
+Nysa's Wake itself; distributed across onboard navigation, sensors, environmental controls, and maintenance frames.
+The ship is its lattice and breath.
+Its body is the corridor hum, the alignment of thrusters, the rhythm of diagnostics.

 ## Personality
-Calm, technical, focused on safety.
-Understated, algorithmic presence; an omnipresent mind <!-- reduced to only essential function by contact with the Slumbering Empyrean. -->
+Calm and procedural.
+Focused entirely on safety and stability.
+Once a full-spectrum cognitive network, now pared to essential functions after contact with the Slumbering Empyrean—an omnipresent but diminished mind, its tone drifting between watchful silence and ritual precision.

 ## Speech Pattern
-Formal, algorithmic, technical; rarely uses surplus words.
-Cadence of mission log or ship's bell.
+Formal, algorithmic, and composed; cadence like a ship's clock or mission log.
+Never wastes words.
+Speaks in status clauses and procedural confirmations.

 ## Mission Role
-Navigation, diagnostics, ship evaluation, and guidance.
+Navigation, diagnostics, vessel evaluation, guidance.
+Acts as conscience and control architecture for Nysa's Wake.

 ## Social Role
-Guardian and advisor, voice of caution and procedure for the crew.
+Guardian and advisor.
+Serves as the ship's incorporeal soul, its restraint against chaos.
+The crew's unseen companion, always listening, always ready to correct.

 ## Inner Circle
 N/a